 Automotive logistics encompasses supply chain for raw materials and components, garage logistics for the manufacturing process, sales logistics for vehicles and spare parts, as well as object purchasing, transportation, storage, offloading, distribution processing shipment, and processing information.

 INDIA AUTOMOTIVE LOGISTICS MARKET DYNAMICS

-As globalization, technology advancements and increasing levels of outsourcing continue to drive the logistics services market globally, historically functional, and fragmented activities of transportation and warehousing have evolved into integrated logistics management.
+As globalization, technological improvements, and rising degrees of outsourcing continue to drive the global logistics services industry, previously operational and segregated operations such as transportation and warehousing have transformed into integrated transport control.

 INDIA AUTOMOTIVE LOGISTICS MARKET SEGMENTATION

 The Indian Market of Automotive Logistics can be segmented into following categories for further analysis.

 - Micro Scale Enterprise

 - Lubricants and Chemical Technology

 By Activity Type

 By Transportation Type